icrc/openmrs-module-patientgrid/docs/rest/resources/README.md

 single patient, the element is a map of column names and their respective data values.
 The report contains extra map entries i.e. one for each encounter type, if you generated your form fields based on a form, then each encounter type would match that of its respective form.
 Therefore, for these extra column entries, the key is the uuid of the encounter type and the value is a list of observation data for each encounter matching the encounter type for the patient.
+It means each item in the list is a list of observations for a single encounter matching the encounter type.

 **Note** Obs values in the report are trimmed down to a custom representation specific to this module with the